BODY DYSMORPHIC DISORDER (BDD)

 Checking mirrors many times every day is a symptom of Body Dysmorphic Disorder, Dr. Brodsky explains.

 Do you think you have BDD?
 Find out now.
 The good news is it's very treatable and you can be rid of it with the right kind of therapy.
 Feel free to email a question to Dr. Brodsky for a free consultation within 24 hours.
 If you feel you're ready to get started, you can make an appointment online now or call 212-726-2390.
-Virtual teletherapy or in-person sessions are available nationwide in 34 states.
+In person sessions for OCD are available in New Jersey and New York.
+Virtual teletherapy is available nationwide in 36 states for OCD from Austin, Texas to Raleigh, North Carolina.
 We're everywhere you are!

 Body Dysmorphia sufferers seek out unnecessary medical and surgical procedures, usually never being satisfied and sometimes making their appearance worse, according to OCD specialist Dr. Steven Brodsky.

 BDD sufferers respond with a number of compulsions to repetitively check, conceal, seek reassurance, avoid visibility, or fix the perceived flaw.
 An equal number of men and women are diagnosed with BDD.

 BDD usually gets worse as the person ages, as they struggle with the physical changes that come with age (gray hair, loss of hair, wrinkles, weight gain, etc.).
 The stress can lead to an unending search of unnecessary medical and surgical procedures, avoiding daily activities, avoiding job duties, and avoiding social situations.

 Body Dysmorphic sufferers compulsively check a part of the body, often a feature of their face.